hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 ## Permissions

 The most basic user level is **mapper**.
 Mappers are able to login to the Tasking Manager to find and select a mapping project to work on.
 All mapper functionality is described in the [LearnOSM Tasking Manager Mapper Guide](/en/coordination/tm-user/).
-Note that some projects, such as those in draft state (i.e. unpublished), or restricted to certain teams, are not visible to regular mappers
+Note that some projects, such as those in draft state (i.e. unpublished), or restricted to certain teams, are not visible to regular mappers.

 All special permissions are handled by *organizations* and *teams*.
-An **organization** is the main umbrella, and under each organizaiton mapping projects and teams can be created.
-An organization could e.g. represent a data user such as a humanitarian organization, or any OpenStreetMap community.
+An **organization** is the main umbrella, and under each organization mapping projects and teams can be created.
+An organization could represent a data user such as a humanitarian organization, or any OpenStreetMap community.
 If you need to set up your organization on the Tasking Manager, contact the technical maintainers of the Tasking Manager instance.
+See [HOT Tasking Manager Organizations](https://wiki.openstreetmap.org/wiki/Humanitarian_OSM_Team/HOT_Tasking_Manager_Organizations) for a list of organizations which are present on HOT's Tasking Manager.
+If your community or organization is not listed there and you'd like to create projects on HOT's Tasking Manager, please complete [this form](http://bit.ly/HOTTasking) to register your interest.

-Every organization has one or more **administrators**.
+Every organization has one or more **managers**.
 They have the permission to create and modify associated projects.
-All administration options can be accessed through the `Manage` section in the main navigation.
+All manager options can be accessed through the `Manage` section in the main navigation.

-Administrators of an organization can create **teams**.
-Teams are groups of users and they can be publicly visible or private.
-They also have one or more managers.
+Managers of an organization can create **teams**.
+Teams are groups of OpenStreetMap users and they can be publicly visible or private.
+They also have one or more team managers.
 Teams can be set up so that users can join a team on their own or 'invite only', which means that the team managers are notified about requests to join and must decide upon them.

 For each project, administrators can assign specific teams to grant or restrict access to either mapping, define who can validate the data, or who else is able to edit the project's metadata.

 ## Create a mapping project

-To access the administation section, click on `Manage` in the navigation on the top, In the first row you see a space for 'Projects'.
+Click on `Manage` in the navigation on the top, In the first row you see a space for 'Projects'.
 Next to it, click on the `Add` button to create one.

 ![TM Add Project][]

 You may choose between defining the area of interest (mapping area) of your mapping project by either:

-* Option 1: `Draw` the area of interest on a web map (preferred method)
+* Option 1: `Draw` the area of interest manually
-* Option 2: `Upload file` to import the area of interest from a geojson, KML or shapefile.
-This can also include specific task (find more information in the "Advanced project creation" part below)
+* Option 2: `Upload file` to import the area of interest as a geojson, KML or zipped shapefile

 ![TM New][]

 ### Define mapping area

+* Option 1: `Draw` the area of interest manually

 1. You may switch to other background layers using the buttons on the top.
 1. Click the `Draw` button on the left.